cloudmesh-community/hid-sp18-511/notebook.md

 * Attended class for the project ideas - 03/27/2018
 * Attended project meeting with professor - 03/30/2018
 * Attended project meeting with professor - 04/26/2018
+* Attended project meeting with professor - 05/01/2018

 #	Assignments completed
 * Assignment 7.13(Bio Post): Bio Post on Piazza - 01/18/2018